This course is only available for BA students in Korean Studies who successfully completed the BA1 course, Koreaanse geschiedenis tot 1876.

 Each module introduces selected texts or practices and focuses on specific topics and approaches in the above fields.
 The core concern of this seminar is to investigate what some of the main debates in each field are, and how they can be approached through research.
 The seminar sessions consist of mini-lectures, class discussions, group and individual presentations, and film viewings (to be decided by the individual instructors).

-- to provide an answer to questions concerning (a subject) in the field covered by the course
+2. to provide an answer to questions concerning (a subject) in the field covered by the course;

 Basic research skills, including heuristic skills:

-- to critically review and report both orally and in writing on this literature;
+3. to critically review and report both orally and in writing on this literature

-- to write up clear and substantiated reading reports;
+1. to write up clear and substantiated academic outputs;

-- to answer a research question concerning (a subject) in the field covered by the course
+2. to actively engage in key discussion concerning (a subject) in the field covered by the course

 Mode of Instruction